arnolddevos/modular-fsm/README.md

 the enum cases and delegate to a number of smaller state functions.

+## The Problem

 The issue is that any change in the specification of the FSM implies a change to one or more of the three principal types.

 That can then have widespread consequences in the state functions.
 Inevitably, these impacts will go beyond the areas directly concerned with the specified change.

+For example, in one project the FSM required ~1400 loc with a further ~2800 loc for tests.
+Adding a member to the `State` type typically required a ~2000 loc diff.

+(Examples surveyed varied between ~1600 and ~3300 loc.)

+The proposition here is that coupling accross this code base can be reduced by introducing traits and making the principal state functions generic.

 ## Modularity with Command and Event Traits